ICOS-Carbon-Portal/pylib/docs/modules.md

               from icoscp.cpauth.authentication import Authentication
               Authentication()

-          If there is no already present authentication configuration, the above code can also initialize the configuration, by prompting for username and password.
+          If there is no authentication configuration, the above code will initialize the configuration, by prompting for username and password.
 If the credentials are valid the call to `Authentication()` will store those credentials and reuse them in subsequent calls to data access.
 In this case, these two lines of